Have you considered how to use comments for free book promotion?

-Short comments of only a few words are only slightly better than spam.
-Very often they are deleted by discussion moderators.
+Short comments of only a few words are only slightly better than spam, and very often, discussion moderators will delete them.

 Make sure you read the article before you add your comment.

-It could lead you to post an irrelevant or worse, embarrassingly silly comment that has nothing to do with the article’s main topic or argument.
-Read the article first.
+It could lead you to post an irrelevant or, worse, embarrassingly silly comment that has nothing to do with the article’s main topic or argument.
+Always read the article first.

-You can start a fresh comment, or reply to one.
+You can add a new comment or reply to one.
 Both work well, but a reply is an instant connection, so consider its value.

-Similar to a well-written article, a great comment is well crafted, to the point and of a length that can offer value to the discussion.
+Similar to a well-written article, a great comment is well-crafted.
+It is to the point and of a length that can add value to the discussion.

-It should be at least 4-5 sentences long and be error-free and grammatically perfect.
+It should be at least 4-5 sentences long, error-free and grammatically perfect.

-Remember, express your idea or opinion, politely, and in an interesting way to attract people who share your interest.
+Remember, express your idea or opinion politely and in an interesting way to attract people who share your interests.

 Where can you get the most attention?